Diocese of Skara: Catholic organisation

 The diocese's cathedral chapter consisted latterly of a dean, an archdeacon, a subdean, and twenty-one canons.
 The town also had a Franciscan priory which was established around 1242 and a Dominican order priory from about 1260.
 At Lödöse there were also Franciscan order established in 1283 and a Dominican order established in 1286.
 The diocese also consisted of a Cistercian monastery at Varnhem and a Cistercian nunnery at Gudhem, founded around 1160.
-Besides Skara Cathedral and Varnhem Abbey, there are a large number of romanesque churches which were constructed during this period within the Diocese.
+Besides Skara Cathedral and Varnhem Abbey, there are a large number of romanesque churches which were constructed during this period within the diocese.

-In the vllage of Husaby there was a spring dedicated to St. Brigid of Kildare, an Irish saint.
-This Irish dedication may be accounted for by the fact that King Olof Skötkonung was baptized in Ireland in 1008 by Sigfrid, one of the first bishops of the Diocese.
+In the village of Husaby there was a spring dedicated to St. Brigid of Kildare, an Irish saint.
+This Irish dedication may be accounted for by the fact that King Olof Skötkonung was baptized in Ireland in 1008 by Sigfrid, one of the first bishops of the diocese.
 St. Olaf was specially venerated in Dalby and Elgaa in Värmland.